lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script replaces characters A and c from input Z and e
+removes all C and c from input